Home emergency cover helps you avoid being hit with the cost of call-out fees, labour and parts if you need urgent repairs at your property.

-If your home is unsafe to stay in while the problem is fixed, your insurance may also cover overnight accommodation for you and your family, again at a cost agreed within the policy.
+If your home is unsafe to stay in while the problem is fixed, your insurance may also cover overnight accommodation for you and your family.
+This is typically at a cost agreed within the policy.

 Is Home Emergency Cover and standard home insurance the same thing?

-Home Emergency Cover is different from a standard home insurance policy because it is a type of insurance that covers the cost of calling out an engineer when you experience an emergency.
-Whether it’s a boiler breakdown or problem with your electrics, you’re covered if something goes wrong.
+in short, Home Emergency Cover is a type of insurance that covers the cost of calling out an engineer when you experience an emergency.
+Whether it’s a boiler breakdown or a problem with your electrics, you’re covered if something goes wrong.

 It is possible that you can have a level of emergency cover as a part of or as an add-on to your home insurance, so it’s always worth checking if you have this already.
 However, this wouldn’t usually have the same standard of cover that you would get from a standalone policy.

-The types of situations a home emergency policy could provide assistance on include:
+The types of situations a home emergency policy could provide assistance with include:

 - Plumbing and drainage issues